 Under generally accepted accounting principles (GAAP), the net assets are divided as shown above into one of three types:

 Unrestricted net assets are any net assets or funds which are not restricted and which can be used by the organization as it sees fit.
-Unrestricted funds are normally further separated into two types
+Unrestricted funds are further separated into two types.

-Temporarily restricted net assets or funds are usually funds contributed by a donor who has placed restrictions on what the funds are to be used for.
+Temporarily restricted net assets or funds are usually funds contributed by a donor who has placed conditions and restrictions on what the funds are to be used for.
+The conditions can be met over time or purpose fulfilled.

 The assets and liabilities can be subdivided into various categories depending on the activities of the non profit organization.
 Our free downloadable nonprofit chart of accounts template is available to assist in setting up the types of asset and liability accounts needed.